JakeHRobinson/Events-Platform/README.md

 - **Login Page**: This is where a user is able to login/signup either through Google, or with an email and password.
 - **Home Page**: This is where a user is able to see all upcoming events, and are able to click on each event to see more details.
 - **Event Page**: This is where a user is able to book an event, and add an event to their Google Calender if they have signed up.
+    - I appreciate not everyone will want to log in with their own google account.
+For that reason, I have a short video demonstrating the Google Calendar functionality when signed in with a Google Account here: https://youtu.be/5qpKQjUCDQs

 ### Admin Features